 What can you make from wooden clementine boxes?
-I designed a clementine box craft called a lenticular photo display using the triangular wood shapes from clementine boxes.
+I designed a craft called a lenticular photo display using the triangular wood shapes from clementine boxes.
 Check out this simple but visually striking craft, along with many other ideas on my Trashmagination Pinterest board for clementine boxes.

 Photos of my Lenticular Photo Display from Clementine Boxes

-You need to see it from multiple angles to get the full effect!
+See it from multiple angles to get the full effect!